-Flann O'Brien, whose real name was Brian O'Nolan, was a major figurehead of Irish literature as a novelist, playwright, and satirist, widely followed for his bizarre, dark humor and modernist/postmodern metafiction.
+Flann O'Brien, died on this day, April 1, in 1966, was a major figurehead of Irish literature as a novelist, playwright, and satirist, widely followed for his bizarre, dark humor and modernist/postmodern metafiction.

 Flann O'Brien was born in Strabane, Co.
 Tyrone on October 5, 1911, and died April 1, 1966, in Dublin, the city he loved so well.

 Here are some of our favorite quotes from the beloved Irish writer:

 1. “Is it life?
 I would rather be without it.
 For there is queer small utility in it.
 You cannot eat it or drink it or smoke it in your pipe.”

 2. “The majority of the members of the Irish parliament are professional politicians, in the sense that otherwise they would not be given jobs minding mice at crossroads.”